Non-reproductive sexual behavior in animals: Oral sex

 Animals of several species are documented as engaging in both autofellatio and oral sex.
 Although easily confused by laypeople, autofellatio and oral sex are separate, sexually oriented behaviors, distinct from non-sexual grooming or the investigation of scents.

-Autofellatio and oral sex in animals is documented in spiders (Darwin's bark and widow), brown bears, stump-tailed macaques, Tibetan macaques, wolves, goats, primates, bats, cape ground squirrels and sheep (see section Masturbation for details).
+Autofellatio and oral sex in animals is documented in spiders (Darwin's bark and widow), brown bears, stump-tailed macaques, Tibetan macaques, wolves, goats, primates, bats, cape ground squirrels, harvestmen(Phalangium opilio) and sheep (see section Masturbation for details).

 In the greater short-nosed fruit bat, copulation by males is dorsoventral and the females lick the shaft or the base of the male's penis, but not the glans, which has already penetrated the vagina.
 While the females do this, the penis is not withdrawn and research has shown a positive relationship between length of the time that the penis is licked and the duration of copulation.
 Post copulation genital grooming has also been observed.